 Surprise your sweet with a dessert board!
-Including a homemade Red Velvet Cake Ball, dippers chocolate-covered candies, fruits and more, this dessert tray is easily customizable and perfect for sharing!
-Makes 1 board.
+Including a homemade Red Velvet Cheese Ball, dippers chocolate-covered candies, fruits and more, this dessert tray is easily customizable and perfect for sharing!
+Makes 1 candy board.

 Michaela and I met this past year through this collaboration, and I am so happy to know her!

 Not only is she an incredibly creative and prolific blogger, but she is incredibly sweet, encouraging and an all-around good friend.
-She’s currently living through a kitchen renovation, which makes her a superhero.
-And she looooooooooves entertaining, too!
+Also, she looooooooooves entertaining, too!

 So today, I’m making one of her dishes that’s perfect for an upcoming February holiday: a Valentine’s Day Dessert Cheese Board!